 • study of Alexander Technique since 2009

-My private lessons are generally either at my home studio in Needham, MA or on Zoom; I enjoy doing both.
+My private lessons are generally either at my home studio in Northeast Albuquerque, NM or on Zoom; I enjoy doing both and have had great results with both.
 My style of teaching is organic, tailoring lessons to the evolving interests of students, including jazz, classical, and all kinds of contemporary music on both piano and bass, as well as harmony, ear training, composition, and improvisation.

 Over the years, I have taught young children, helped high school students prepare for auditions at Berklee and other music schools, and guided adults toward more fulfilling musical growth.
 My former private and Berklee students include many professional musicians, including Esperanza Spalding.
 Please contact me if you'd like to discuss setting up lessons.